 If you're interested in the history of the Golden Gate Bridge, twice-weekly (Thursdays and Sundays) free walking Bridge tours are offered by San Francisco City Guides, a non-profit organization associated with the San Francisco Public Library.
 For more information and a schedule of their walks, visit the San Francisco City Guides website.

-Refresh and Enjoy at the Round House Café or Bridge Café
+Round House Café and Bridge Café

 Hike and Explore